Difficult Examples Hurt Unsupervised Contrastive Learning: A Theoretical Perspective: Theoretical Characterization of Why Difficult Examples Hurt Contrastive Learning

 \textbf{Contrastive losses.} For theoretical analysis, we consider the spectral contrastive loss $\mathcal{L}(f)$ proposed by \cite{haochen2021provable} as a good performance proxy for the widely used InfoNCE loss

-As proved in \cite{johnson2022contrastive}, the spectral contrastive loss and the InfoNCE loss share the same population minimum with variant kernel derivations.
+where $x$, $x^+$, and $x'$ represent the anchor, positive sample, and negative sample, respectively.
+As proved in \cite{equal2,johnson2022contrastive, equal3}, the spectral contrastive loss and the InfoNCE loss share the same population minimum with variant kernel derivations.
 Further, the spectral contrastive loss is theoretically shown to be equivalent to the matrix factorization loss.
-For $F \in \mathbb{R}^{n \times k} = (u_x){x \in \mathcal{X}}$, where $u_x = w_x^{1/2}f(x)$, the matrix factorization loss is:
+For $F = (u_x)_{x \in \mathcal{X}}$, where $u_x = w_x^{1/2}f(x)$, the matrix factorization loss is: